Ancient Greek Coins by Russell A. Augustin, AU Capital Management, LLC ……

 The reverse likely refers to Akragas’ increasing focus as a naval power.
 The fresh-water crab is a symbol of the Akragas river and an emblem of the city, with a giant ocean perch (Polyprium cernium) shown below.

-It is likely that this obol was a special issue as all known examples come from a single pair of greek coins dies.
-The beauty and effort put into even this small coin show just how proud the Sicilians were of their coinage and to what extent they would go to find the best artists to engrave them, even when the coin wasn’t intended for mass circulation.
+It is likely that this obol was a special issue as all known examples come from a single pair of dies.
+The beauty and effort put into even this small Greek coin from Akragas show just how proud the Sicilians were of their coinage and to what extent they would go to find the best artists to engrave them, even when the coin wasn’t intended for mass circulation.
 It was perhaps a commemorative piece or handout to boast about their artistic prowess and military strength.

 Unfortunately, the omen depicted on this greek coin came back to haunt the city.
 The wealth of Akragas was not enough to protect it from the brutality of the Carthaginians, who sacked the city in 406 BCE, an attack from which they never fully recovered and which put an abrupt end to this beautiful period of coinage.

 Akragas.
 Obol (Silver, 0.79 g), c.
 410-406 BCE.
 Two eagles standing right on dead hare, the one in front with closed wings and its head thrown back screaming in triumph, the one behind with wings open and head turned down, tearing at its prey with its beak.
 Rev. Crab with between its claws; below, grouper (Polyprium cernium) swimming to right.
 Basel 263 = SNG Lockett 519 (same dies).
 Rizzo pl.
 III, 6 (same dies).
 SNG Lloyd 829 (same dies).
 Very rare.
 Beautifully toned, a superb coin of the finest style.
 Extremely fine.